 • How an actor delivers a line is important.
 The words may have one meaning, their delivery another.

-• Acting is often used in conjunction with other production elements.
+• Acting is often used in conjunction with other media codes.
 Close-ups are often used by directors to emphasise the expression on an actor’s face.

 • Always remember that actors have been directed, their performances is as deliberate and purposeful as the lighting or camera movement in a scene.

 WRITING ABOUT ACTING

 Because it is often so subtle, acting is often one of the most difficult media codes to write about.
 When writing about the contribution that acting makes to a narrative, remember the following:

 • Do not write about characters as if they are real people.
 Using the name of the actor, rather than the character, can help you achieve this.